francoismassart/eslint-plugin-demo-typescript/README.md

 ### Docs

-`npx eslint-doc-generator --init-rule-docs` will create new files for each rule if necessary.
+`pnpm docs:init` will create new files for each rule if necessary.

-`npx eslint-doc-generator` will update existing files and the rules list.
+`pnpm docs:update` will update existing files and the rules list.

 You can see an example of generated documentation in the nex section.